Board of Directors

 Co-Editor of the Quarterly Newsletter

-Maureen worked for 25+ years at the University of British Columbia administering and marketing adult continuing education.
-Now she is keen to continue learning more about BC’s amazing biodiversity, and to donate her time to organizations working to further conservation efforts and environmental education.
+Maureen has worked for many years at the University of British Columbia and Emily Carr University of Art + Design in the field of adult continuing education.
+Now she is passionate about learning more about BC’s incredible biodiversity, and to donate her time to organizations working to further environmental conservation, restoration, education and advocacy.

 Member-at-Large